david-rockwood/fimpad/README.md

 ## Context as memory

-At first glance it seems like FIM generation lacks memory in comparison to standard role-based (system/user/assistant) chats with LLMs.
+At first glance it seems like FIM generation lacks memory in comparison to standard role-based (system/user/assistant) chats.
 After all, role-based chats have a chat history, a list of messages that all make up the context for the duration of a chat session.
 But FIM generation does have memory; it lives in the prefix and in the suffix.
 And in FIMpad, the prefix and the suffix are on full display in the document.
 And they are editable.